GitHub Logo HIP-540: Change Or Remove Existing Keys From A Token

 • As an NFT minting service I want to be able to mint an NFT collection on behalf of a creator using our private key and then update the treasury account to the creator’s account whilst simultaneously removing the Admin Key so the creator ends up with an immutable NFT collection in their treasury account.

-• As an NFT creator, I want to reduce the risk profile of my NFT Collection by using a lower privilege key to update itself to an invalid key (i.e. all-zeros key) without having to use the Admin Key.
+• As an NFT creator, I want to reduce the risk profile of my NFT Collection by using a lower privilege key to update itself to an unusable key (i.e. all-zeros key) without having to use the Admin Key.

 Specification